-December 5, 2011
+Government Contracts Law360 December 6, 2011

-On December 1, 2011, the U.S. Department of Agriculture (USDA) issued a proposed rule which would add a new clause to the Agriculture Acquisition Regulation (AGAR) entitled "Labor Law Violations."
+On Dec.
+1, 2011, the U.S. Department of Agriculture issued a proposed rule that would add a new clause to the Agriculture Acquisition Regulation entitled "Labor Law Violations."
 See 76 Fed.
 Reg.
 74722; 76 Fed.
 Reg.
 74755.
 This new clause would require every USDA contractor to certify that they are "in compliance with all applicable labor laws" and that, to the best of their knowledge, all of their subcontractors (at any tier) and suppliers are also in compliance with all applicable labor laws.

 In addition to this broad certification requirement, contractors would also be responsible for notifying their contracting officer "when formal allegations or formal findings of non-compliance of labor laws are determined."
 Unlike the certification requirement, which clearly extends to subcontractors or suppliers, it is not entirely clear whether this reporting obligation likewise applies to violations by subcontractors or suppliers.
-It is also not clear who "determines" that a non-compliance has occurred-for example, whether the reporting obligation only applies to final administrative actions or formal complaints by an agency, or to other types of complaints.
+It is also not clear who "determines" that a noncompliance has occurred - for example, whether the reporting obligation only applies to final administrative actions or formal complaints by an agency, or to other types of complaints.

-Finally, in addition to imposing these new obligations on contractors, the proposed rule states that "[t]he Department of Agriculture will vigorously pursue corrective action against the contractor and/or any tier subcontractor (or supplier) in the event of a violation of labor law
+Finally, in addition to imposing these new obligations on contractors, the proposed rule states that "[t]he Department of Agriculture will vigorously pursue corrective action against the contractor and/or any tier subcontractor (or supplier) in the event of a violation of labor law made in the provision of supplies and/or services under this or any other government contract."
+Moreover, the rule explicitly states that the USDA "considers certification under this clause to be a certification for purposes of the False Claims Act."